alialber/py-speed/README.md

-this is a file for test speed of py
+This is a file for test speed of py